lastlink/docs-1/administrator-guide/installation.md

 > **Optional Enhancement:** Installing *Imagick* adds thumbnail support for TIFF, PSD, and PDF files

 ## Server Preparation
-1. Check that your server meets the [requirements](/01-getting-started/02-installation.md#requirements)
+1. Check that your server meets the [requirements](/administrator-guide/installation.md#requirements) above
 2. Download and unzip the Directus package from [here](https://github.com/directus/directus/tree/build)
 3. Create a database and MySQL user with access/modify privileges on your server.
 4. Upload the files to a public directory on your server